 The CS Department at UT Dallas puts a strong emphasis on research.
-Its 53 strong research faculty is engaged in cutting edge research in areas of Artificial Intelligence, Cyber Security, Data Science, Networks, Systems, Theory, and Software Engineering.
-The department’s research in Natural Language Processing is ranked #8 nationally, in Software Engineering #9 nationally, and in Embedded and Real-time Systems #8 nationally, based on data from csrankings.org.
+Its 53 strong research faculty is engaged in cutting-edge research in areas of Artificial Intelligence, Machine Learning, Cyber Security, Data Science, Networks, Systems, Theory, and Software Engineering.
+The department’s research in Natural Language Processing is ranked #8 nationally, in Software Engineering #9 nationally, and in Embedded and Real-time Systems #8 nationally, based on data from csrankings.org (’07-’18 period).
 CS Faculty members’ research has been funded by external grants totaling $45 Million over the last 5 years.
 The CS Department ranked 37th in the nation for its research expenditures in 2016, based on data from ASEE.
-Thirteen of the CS faculty have won the NSF CAREER award and three of the faculty have been Air Force Young Investigators.
-CS faculty direct 3 research institutes and 3 research centers, and have won numerous awards and accolades.
+Fifteen of the UT Dallas CS faculty have won the NSF CAREER award and three of the faculty have been Air Force Young Investigators.
+CS faculty direct three research institutes and three research centers and have won numerous awards and accolades.
 Recent ones include:

-- Four Most Influential Paper awards and a distinguished paper award to Prof. Andi Marcus and his students in the area of software engineering.
+- Four Most Influential Paper awards and a distinguished paper award to Dr. Andi Marcus and his students in the area of software engineering.

-- Four ACM SIGSOFT Distinguished Paper awards to Prof. Tien Nguyen and his students in the area of software engineering.
+- Four ACM SIGSOFT Distinguished Paper awards to Dr. Tien Nguyen and his students in the area of software engineering.

 - Technical Achievement Award in Intelligence & Security Informatics (ISI) to Dr. Murat Kantarcioglu from the IEEE.

-- Ten year Test-of-Time Award from the Association for Logic Programming to Prof. Gopal Gupta and his students for their research on coinductive logic programming.
+- Ten-year Test-of-Time Award from the Association for Logic Programming to Dr. Gopal Gupta and his students for their research on coinductive logic programming.

 - IEEE Computer Society Services Computing Technical Committee’s 2017 Research Innovation Award and the 2017 CODASPY Research Award to Dr. Bhavani Thuraisingham.

-- NSF chose Prof. Bala Prabhakaran’s project on 3D Immersive Tele-Rehabilitation as one of eight impactful research projects to showcase to the US Congressional Representatives & Senators at the Capitol Hill.
+- NSF chose Dr. Bala Prabhakaran’s project on 3D Immersive Tele-Rehabilitation as one of eight impactful research projects to showcase to the US Congressional Representatives & Senators at the Capitol Hill.

-- Google Scholar named Prof. Zygmunt Haas’ research paper as one of 10 most cited papers in the area of computer networks.
+- Google Scholar named Dr. Zygmunt Haas’ research paper as one of the 10 most cited papers in the area of computer networks.

 - Dr. Latifur Khan was the recipient of the IBM Faculty Award (Research) in 2016 for his outstanding research regarding Effective Big Stream Analytics in Presence of Limited Labeled Data.